oeg-upm/virc/README.md

 ## Overview

 VIRC is designed to support the study of hate speech in headlines from two languages: Italian and Spanish.
 It includes 880 headlines (532 Italian and 348 Spanish), collected and annotated with the following labels:
-- Named Entities: Identifies persons, locations, organizations, groups, etc. mentioned in the headline.
+- *Named Entities*: Identifies persons, locations, organizations, groups, etc. mentioned in the headline.
-- Vulnerable Identity Mentions: Labels groups such as women, LGBTQI, ethnic minorities, and migrants targeted by hate speech.
+- *Vulnerable Identity* Mentions: Labels groups such as women, LGBTQI, ethnic minorities, and migrants targeted by hate speech.
-- Derogatory Mentions: Marks phrases that are derogatory towards vulnerable groups.
+- *Derogatory Mentions*: Marks phrases that are derogatory towards vulnerable groups.
-- Dangerous Speech: Highlights parts of the text perceived as potentially inciting hate or perpetuating harmful stereotypes.
+- *Dangerous Speech*: Highlights parts of the text perceived as potentially inciting hate or perpetuating harmful stereotypes.

 ## Content of the Project
 ```
 virc
 ├── Data